Pauan/fable-getting-started/README.md

 [`yarn upgrade`](https://yarnpkg.com/en/docs/cli/upgrade), or
-[`yarn remove`](https://yarnpkg.com/en/docs/cli/remove), it will create a [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file which specifies all of the dependencies that your project depends on, and it also specifies the exact version for every dependency.
+[`yarn remove`](https://yarnpkg.com/en/docs/cli/remove), it will create a [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file which specifies all of the dependencies that your project depends on (including sub-dependencies), and it also specifies the exact version for every dependency.

 When using [`yarn`](https://yarnpkg.com/en/docs/cli/install), if a [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock)
-file exists, then it will use the versions which are specified in the [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file.
+file exists, then it will use the exact versions which are specified in the [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file.

 You should add the [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file